RMI/steel-guidance/technical_specification.md

 For a full list of terminology, please refer to the [terminology](https://wbcsd.github.io/data-exchange-protocol/v2/#terminology) section of the Pathfinder techical specification.

 #### Abatement Technology
+  A qualitative label of the techology used to reduce emissions in the steel supply chain.
+For more information please refer to the [Abatement Technology] section of RMI's [Steel Emissions Reporting Guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

 #### Process Groups